Azure/azure-quickstart-templates/quickstarts/microsoft.cdn/front-door-premium-waf-managed/README.md

 Once you have deployed the Azure Resource Manager template, wait a few minutes before you attempt to access your Front Door endpoint to allow time for Front Door to propagate the settings throughout its network.

 You can then access the Front Door endpoint.
 The hostname is emitted as an output from the deployment - the output is named `frontDoorEndpointHostName`.
 If you access the base hostname you should see a page saying _Welcome_.
 If you see a different error page, wait a few minutes and try again.

-## Notes

-- Front Door Premium is currently in preview.
-- Front Door Premium is not currently available in the US Government regions.